AdvancedPhotonSource/cohere/docs/source/how_to_use.rst

 - everything.py

   To run this script all configuration files must be defined.
-This script runs the cosequitive scripts: run_prep_34idc.py, format_data.py, run_rec.py, and run_disp.py.
+This script runs the scripts in the following order: run_prep.py, format_data.py, run_rec.py, and run_disp.py.
+If the beamline parameter is not defined in the experiment main configuration file "config", the run_prep.py and run_disp.py scripts will be omitted, as they are customized for a beamline.
 The experiment space must be already defined.
   Running this script:
   ::